chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Improving the End-to-End Efficiency of Offline Inference for Multi-LLM Applications Based on Sampling and Simulation](https://arxiv.org/abs/2503.16893): multi-LLM's end-to-end running
 - [ ] [Tempo: Application-aware LLM Serving with Mixed SLO Requirements](https://arxiv.org/abs/2504.20068): Meet SLO requirements for all services in the system and accelerate the overall process, can be used in multi-agent application
 - [ ] [Pie: A Programmable Serving System for Emerging LLM Applications](https://dl.acm.org/doi/10.1145/3731569.3764814): decomposes the traditional generation loop into fine-grained service handlers exposed via an API and delegates control of the generation process to user-provided programs, accepted by SOSP'25

+#### Multi-agent system

+- [ ] [Kairos: Low-latency Multi-Agent Serving with Shared LLMs and Excessive Loads in the Public Cloud](https://arxiv.org/abs/2508.06948): existing works have low serving performance for these multi-agent applications, mainly due to the ignorance of inter-agent latency and resource differences for request scheduling, this paper solve it

 ### Fault Tolerance